 The commands above will insert a stop file (

 ABORT) in the job directory running in the cluster.
-This action triggers STAR_CCM+ to save at the end of the current step and exits the program.
-This action creates a new simulation (.sim) file saved at the current iteration, with a (@) and iteration number appended to the filename.
+This action triggers STAR-CCM+ to save at the end of the current step and exits the program.
+This action creates a new simulation (.sim) file saved at the end of current iteration, with a (@) and iteration number appended to the filename.

 In addition, both the stop and original input (.sim) files will be saved in the results directory, but they are not renamed.